Updated July 2021

 The City of Albuquerque has a joint operating agreement with Albuquerque Public Schools to enable the City to schedule use of certain APS fields, generally elementary and middle school fields.
 It does not cover fields at high school fields.
 If you wish to use a high school field for practice, you have to arrange that directly with the school.
 No private school fields such as Albuquerque Academy or Sandia Prep are part of the agreement between the City and APS.

 It is against the law to bring alcohol to any city or school field.
 Two exceptions are Bullhead Park and Los Altos Park, both of which have softball facilities.
 It is also against the law to bring glass containers.
+Also pleae note if you're using an APS school field, they prohibit pets on campus.

 Alcohol and pets are prohibited at the NMSTC.
 Please leave your dogs and beer at home.